-This course will provide a broad overview of Astronomy.
-The course will provide an overview of the night sky, including an introduction to the solar system and to planets around other stars, the formation and evolution of stars, the nature of the Milky Way and other galaxies, and the origin and fate of the Universe.
+Astronomy 201 is a GE course that will provide a broad overview of Astronomy.
+The course will describe the motions in the night sky, including an introduction to the solar system, the formation and evolution of stars, the nature of our Milky Way and other galaxies, and the origin and fate of the Universe.

 We will cover material from many of the chapters in the textbook, but not all!
 For example, we will spend less time on the planets and the solar system than the book does.
 The only material that you will be responsible for on exams will be covered in my lectures.
+I plan to hold weekly virtual office hours (Time: Tuesdays 1400 - 1500) to answer any questions that arise from the lectures.

-This course is directed toward students with a strong interest in science and mathematics, and serves as part of the preparation for the Astronomy major.
+This course is directed toward students with a strong interest in science, and serves as part of the preparation for the Astronomy major.
 As such, it is designed to be a more mathematical version of the survey course, Astronomy 101.
 Students with credit in Astronomy 101 and 201 will only receive a total of three units of credit toward graduation.